ExpressVPN vs CyberGhost: Head to Head Comparison in Australia

 One another thing that I like most about CyberGhost is that its explanation for each setting.
 You can read them and understand at that instant what each setting is meant to do.

-I am not saying that ExpressVPN is difficult to use, but CyberGhost does provide a little more in-depth information that lets you chose the best location for yourself.
+I am not saying that ExpressVPN is difficult to use, but CyberGhost does provide a little more in-depth information that lets you chose the best location for yourself in Australia.

 9. CyberGhost vs ExpressVPN: App Usability and Interface